Robsodd/IRIS-WHIZ-HL7v2-Browser-Extension/README.txt

 This is to allow you to more easily see which message is which when there are dozens of messages.
 For example, an ADT feed sending to multiple systems.

+#### 24. ChatGPT Powered Test Message Generator

+Use ChatGPT to generate you a test HL7 message.
+The prompt will appear on the Test window on the production page as long as you have input an API Key to the ChatGPT API key setting of the Options page.

+You need to select a schema and a doc type and it will automatically generate you a prompt.
+Edit the prompt as you please and then click the Generate to call ChatGPT.

+#### 25. Active Production Category Search

+On productions a button appears next to the Category dropdown.
+Clicking this button loads active productions onto the page, gathers their category lists and complies them into a dropdown.
+Choosing a category from this dropdown will cause all productions with matching categories to show on the page with this Category filter applies to them.
+Any categories on the starting production page are prefixed with *.
+This is for ease of identification.
+Choosing a category that is not on the starting production page will not update the starting production page.

+Note it only shows ACTIVE productions.
+That is, productions shown as Running on your %SYS homepage.

+This is useful for seeing workflows for a particular category across namespaces.
+It's a little slow if you have a lot of productions, but it works pretty well.

+#### 26. Segment Search

+Hide segments that don't match your current search criteria.
+You can search specific segments by prepending your search with \SEGMENT\YOUR SEARCH HERE e.g.
+\OBX\151570

+Bonus points if you know which Rosetta Terminology vitals that references.

+That example will only hide OBX segments, leaving other segments still visible.
+Useful for searching for specific OBX-3 values but leaving the OBR/PID/MSH etc.. segments showing.

+Please remember to use back slashes.
+This also renders back slashes useless for search purposes.
+Sorry.

+#### 27. Hide Iris Whiz Buttons Until Needed

+Added an IRIS WHIZ button to maximise/minimise the button bar as needed.
+This is the bar that appears on Full Trace tab, Message Contents Tab and Selected Messages Tab and contains Text Compare, Schema Search etc.

+Choose on the option page whether you want the button bar to be expanded on page load.
+Default is buttons are hidden.
+It also looks more fancy now.
+You're welcome.

+#### 28. Schema Mode

+Toggle the Schema Mode using the… Schema Mode button!

+Default behaviour for expanding schema only shows the known schema that is available in the Title of the field - the bit where you hover your mouse over the fields.

+Toggle the button and it will look up the schema using the link in the segment element.
+This is slow, especially when used in conjunction with the Searching features.
+Therefore I've limited it to the Contents view.
+WARNING!
+It will continue to work if you import messages to this view.
+Unless you like to watch the world burn, don't use the Full Schema option if you have many messages imported into your page.

 ## Updates